event4u-app/data-helpers/docs/filters.md

 - **`preTransform`**: Applied before the value is processed
 - **`beforeWrite`**: Applied just before writing to the target

-Most transformers use `preTransform` for data cleaning and type conversion.
+Most filters use `preTransform` for data cleaning and type conversion.